AGCO Lowers Costs, Boosts Speed, and Increases Retention Using Amazon Kinesis Services

 Reducing Cost and Improving Speed

-Once the data is ingested, it can either be stored or go directly to Amazon Kinesis Data Analytics, which transforms and analyzes streaming data in real time using Apache Flink, an open-source analytics framework.
+Once the data is ingested, it can either be stored or go directly to Amazon Managed Service for Apache Flink, which transforms and analyzes streaming data in real time using Apache Flink, an open-source analytics framework.
 Using this service results in valuable insights for farmers.
 “We want to give farmers data-driven knowledge about how the farm runs,” says Thornhill.
 “Then we want to give them insights to improve the production process and more real-time diagnostic feedback about each machine and how to adjust it to match best practices and benchmarks.”

 Using Amazon Kinesis services, AGCO retains 1.5 billion records at a lower cost, resulting in 78 percent cost savings.
 It can consistently load that data to a screen in 600 ms—a process which previously took 8–30 seconds.
 AGCO also gained more data storage at a drastically reduced cost by using Amazon S3.